The general Arason-Pfister Hauptsatz: Summary on Special Groups, Hyperfields and Superfields

 for all $\overline x,\overline y\in A/I$. \end{enumerate} \end{defn}

 With all conventions and notations, we obtain the following Lemma, which recover for superrings some properties holding for rings (and multirings).

 \begin{lem} Let $A$ be a superring and $I$ an ideal. \begin{enumerate}[i -] \item $I=A$ if and only if $1\in I$. \item $A/I$ is a superring.
-Moreover, if $A$ is full then $A/I$ is also full. \item $I$ is strongly prime if and only if $A/I$ is a superdomain. \end{enumerate} If $A$ is full, then \begin{enumerate} \item [iv -] $I=A$ if and only if $1\in I$, which occurs if and only if $A^*\cap I\ne\emptyset$ (in other words, if and only if $I$ contains an invertible element). \item [v -] $A$ is a superfield if and only if $\mathfrak I(A)=\{0,A\}$. \item [vi -] $I$ is maximal if and only if $A/I$ is a superfield. \end{enumerate} \end{lem}
+Moreover, if $A$ is full then $A/I$ is also full. \item $I$ is strongly prime if and only if $A/I$ is a superdomain. \end{enumerate} If $A$ is full, then \begin{enumerate} \item [iv -] $I=A$ if and only if $1\in I$, which occurs if and only if $A^*\cap I\ne\emptyset$ (in other words, if and only if $I$ contains an invertible element). \item [v -] $A$ is a superfield if and only if $\mathfrak I(A)=\{0,A\}$. \item [vi -] $I$ is maximal if and only if $A/I$ is a superfield. \end{enumerate} \end{lem} \begin{proof} Items (i), (ii) and (iii) are immediate.
+For (iv), just note that $\overline 0\in\overline{ab}$ if and only if $ab\cap I\ne\emptyset$.
+Item (v) is an immediate consequence of items (i)-(iv). \end{proof}

 \begin{prop} Let $A$ be a superring and $I$ an ideal. \begin{enumerate}[i -] \item If $I$ is a maximal ideal, then it is prime.

 \item The ideal $I$ is prime if, and only if, $A/I$ is quasi-superdomain\footnote{A superring $B$ is called quasi-superdomain if given $a,b \in B$ with $ab = \{0\}$, then $a = 0$ or $b = 0$}.